GS04 KEYNOTE: Lessons Learned from Early AR and VR Adopters

 AR, VR, and enhanced reality technologies are truly disruptive.
 The potential of these technologies isn’t just to enhance the work of L&D professionals; the real potential lies in doing something different and viewing your work through a different lens.
 If you want to harness the potential of these technologies, you need to see the work you do differently.
 In this closing panel, you will hear from early adopters of these technologies.
 You’ll learn from their successes, their failures, and the surprises they discovered along the way.
 They will discuss the path that the industry is forging, and debate whether the L&D field is headed in the right direction or whether it needs to shift course.
 This panel will put what you’ve learned at Realities360 into context, preparing you to blaze your own trail of discovery as you return to work.

-Chad Udell is the award-winning managing partner, strategy and new product development, at Float.
+Chad Udell is the award-winning managing partner, strategy and new product development, at Float and SparkLearn.
 He has worked with Fortune 500 companies and government agencies to create experiences for 20 years.
 Chad is an expert in mobile design and development, and speaks at events on related topics.
-He is author of Learning Everywhere: How Mobile Content Strategies Are Transforming Training and co-editor/author, with Gary Woodill, of Mastering Mobile Learning: Tips and Techniques for Success.
-His newest book, Shock of the New, co-authored with Gary Woodill, was released April of 2019.
+He is author of Learning Everywhere: How Mobile Content Strategies Are Transforming Training and co-editor/author, with Gary Woodill, of Mastering Mobile Learning: Tips and Techniques for Success and Shock of the New.

 Chief Innovation Officer